 In addition, if we exercise our rights to pay make-whole dividends in common stock rather than in cash upon conversion of our convertible preferred stock to common stock, then the sale of such shares of common stock or the perception that such sales may occur could cause the market price of our stock to fall.
-Additionally, after our convertible preferred stock offering, the holders of our convertible preferred stock had the right to convert each share of convertible preferred stock into approximately 0.42553 shares of our common stock.
+Additionally, after our convertible preferred stock offering, the holders of our convertible preferred stock had the right to convert each share of conventible preferred stock into approximately 0.42553 shares of our comon stock.
 Such conversion rate is subject to certain antidilution adjustments that, upon the occurrence of certain events, will increase the number of shares of common stock that each holder of convertible preferred stock will receive upon conversion into common stock.
-Such antidilution price adjustments may apply in the case of any strategic alternative that we pursue which may result in further dilution to the holders of outstanding common stock.
-The conversion of our convertible preferred stock into common stock and the payment of any make-whole dividends in shares of common stock in lieu of cash, may result in substantial dilution to the interests of our holders of common stock.
+Such antidilution price adjustments may apply in the case of any strategic alternative that we pursue which may result in further dilution to the holders of out standing common stock.
+The conversion of our convertible preferred stock into approximately 0.42553 shares of any make-whole dividends in shares of common stock.
+Such conversion into common stock and the payment of any make-whole dividends in shares of common stock in lieu of cash, may result in substantial dilution to the interests of our holders of common stock.